 5 Signs You Need a Social Media Detox

 From sugar detox to juice fasts to the bone broth diet, it seems like there’s a cleanse for everything these days.
-So it’s no wonder the idea of a social media detox has entered the healthy-living landscape.
-Social media can keep us connected, but it can also wreak havoc on our well-being.
+So it’s no wonder the idea of a social-media detox has entered the healthy-living landscape — social media can keep us connected, but it can also wreak havoc on our well-being.

 “Social media use triggers the same brain systems that respond to novelty and pleasure in other contexts — including the same systems that respond to cocaine,” says Melissa Hunt, licensed clinical psychologist and associate director of clinical training in the department of psychology at the University of Pennsylvania.

-So if you find yourself thinking about social media all the time — for example, you can’t even get through a Netflix special without glancing at your newsfeed — you may need to step away for a bit.
+So if you find yourself thinking about social media all the time — for example, you can’t even get through a Netflix special without glancing at your newsfeed — you may need to step away for a detox.

-2. You feel lonely and disconnected.
+2. You Feel Lonely and Disconnected

 In a study titled No More FOMO: Limiting Social Media Decreases Loneliness and Depression, Hunt and her colleagues found that participants who limited their social media use to 10 minutes a day reported significantly lower levels of loneliness compared to those who did not limit social media use.